 Any MCCEE candidate who has been denied standing, including any denial of entry to future examinations, or who considers that the results of an examination have been prejudiced by the conduct of the examination may appeal to the Central Examination Committee.
 Candidates cannot seek to appeal the content on the examination.

-Any candidate wishing to launch an appeal must notify the Director of the MCC’s Evaluation Bureau in writing within 45 days of the decision of the Evaluating Examination Composite Committee.
+Any candidate wishing to launch an appeal must notify the Executive Director in writing within 45 days of the decision of the Evaluating Examination Composite Committee.
 For more information on the appeal process for the MCCEE, please review the guidelines for appeal.

 In November 2005, the policy that limited the validity period of the MCCEE pass result to five years was abolished.
 Therefore, there are no longer any restrictions on a candidate’s pass result on the MCCEE.
 The expiry date on the MCCEE result letters issued prior to November 2005 no longer applies.
 This policy change applies only to candidates whose last MCCEE status is a pass result, regardless of when and how long ago the examination was taken.